Advanced Certificate in Wild Animal Studies VEN037

 Learn to Manage Wild Animals in Captivity

 Enclosure design has evolved over time to more closely resemble the natural habitat of species.
 This evolution has gone hand in hand with advances in nutrition, chemical restraint (anaesthesia), knowledge of diseases, their treatment and prevention, as well as better research into aspects of captive animal biology, husbandry and veterinary medicine.
 However, a natural looking exhibit does not necessarily ensure the well being of a captive animal.
-The zoo environment is far from the natural environment of many animals, especially those that are territorial and naturally have large home ranges.
-When animals are not provided with effective stimuli to enhance their well being they can develop certain behaviour traits.
+The zoo environment is far from the natural environment of many animals, especially those that are territorial or naturally have large home ranges.
+When animals are not provided with effective stimuli to enhance their well being they can develop certain deleterious behavioural traits.
 These include:

 • Stereotypical behaviour – fixed behaviours that are repetitive but have no real purpose.
 This can include pacing, rocking and weaving.